jpuli/pqvp/README.md

 This application is fully responsive and complies with guidelines.
 It is best viewed in Chrome or FireFox, but will function in Edge or IE. We created three users, each with a different role: Jessica (Admin), Harvey (Creator), and Mike (Viewer).
 To review this web-application and evaluate the functionality, use any of these personas.

+For instruction about how to use the DAAS knowledge sharing application, please see the
+<a href="https://github.com/jpuli/pqvp/wiki/User-Roles.md">DAAS User Roles and Instructions</a>.

 ## Managing Product Development
 Link to JIRA: https://qualappsinc.atlassian.net/secure/RapidBoard.jspa?rapidView=1